aozhimin/iOS-Debug-Hacks/README.md

 </p>

-`doesNotRecognizeSelector:` error is throwed by `__ASPECTS_ARE_BEING_CALLED__` method which is used to replace the IMP of `forwardInvocation:` method by **Aspects**.
+`doesNotRecognizeSelector:` error is thrown by `__ASPECTS_ARE_BEING_CALLED__` method which is used to replace the IMP of `forwardInvocation:` method by **Aspects**.
 The implementation of `__ASPECTS_ARE_BEING_CALLED__` method has the corresponding time slice for before, instead and after the hooking in `Aspect`.
 Among above code, `aliasSelector` is a SEL which is handled by **Aspects**, like `aspects__setRequestURLStr:`.

-In Instead hooks part, invocation.target will be checked if it can responde to aliasSelector.
+In Instead hooks part, invocation.target will be checked if it can respond to aliasSelector.
 If subclass cannot respond, the superclass will be checked,  the superclass's superclass, until root class.
 Since the aliasSelector cannot be responded, respondsToAlias is false.
 Then originalSelector is assigned to be a selector of invocation.
 Next objc_msgSend invokes the invocation to call the original SEL.
-Since TCWebViewController cannot respond the `originalSelector:setRequestURLStr:` method, it finnally runs to **ASPECTS_ARE_BEING_CALLED** method in Aspects and doesNotRecognizeSelector: method is threw accordingly, which is the root cause of the crash we talked about in the beginning of this article.
+Since TCWebViewController cannot respond the `originalSelector:setRequestURLStr:` method, it finally runs to **ASPECTS_ARE_BEING_CALLED** method of Aspects and doesNotRecognizeSelector: method is threw accordingly, which is the root cause of the crash we talked about in the beginning of this article.

 Some careful reader might already realize the crash could be involved with Aspects, since seeing line **__ASPECTS_ARE_BEING_CALLED__** at line 3 of the crash stack trace.
 The reason I still listed all the attempts here is that I hope you can learn how to locate a problem from a third-part framework without source code through static analysis and dynamic analysis.
-Hope the tricks and technology mentioned in this artice can be helpful for you.
+Hope the tricks and technology mentioned in this article can be helpful for you.

 #### Solution

 There are two available ways to fix the crash.
-One is hooking the method in **Aspects** which is less invasive, for example Method Swizzling, then the setter creation during the message forwarding process for **TencentOpenAPI** would not be interrupted.
+One is hooking the method of **Aspects** which is less invasive, for example Method Swizzling, then the setter creation during the message forwarding process for **TencentOpenAPI** would not be interrupted.
 Another is replace `forwardInvocation:` with ours implementation, if both `aliasSelector` and ``originalSelector cannot response to the message forwarding, we can forward the message forwarding path back into the original path.
 Refer to the code below:

 ```objective-c
      if (!respondsToAlias) {